unovue/shadcn-vue/apps/www/src/content/docs/components/combobox.md

 ---
 title: Combobox
 description: Autocomplete input and command palette with a list of suggestions.
-component: true
 ---

 <ComponentPreview name="ComboboxDemo" />